ashleychontos/pySYD/README.md

 - `sydpy/target.py` : main pipeline Target class that is initialized for each target that is processed
 - `sydpy/utils.py` : contains information dictionaries and non-science related functions

-### `sydpy/files/`
+### `Package Data`

-- todo.txt: File containing IDs of stars to be processed
+- sydpy/info/todo.txt: File containing IDs of stars to be processed
-- data/: Directory containing data to be processed.
+- sydpy/data/: Directory containing data to be processed.
 File format: ID_LC.txt (lightcurve: days versus fractional flux) and ID_PS.txt (power spectrum: muHz versus ppm^2 muHz^-1).
-- star_info.csv: basic information on stars to be processed.
+- sydpy/info/star_info.csv: basic information on stars to be processed.
 If no estimate of numax is provided, the stellar parameters are used to calculate as estimate
-- results/: Directory containing result plots and files for each target
+- sydpy/results/: Directory containing result plots and files for each target

 ## Command Line Interface (CLI) Options